 The term “greenwashing” finds it roots in the political expression “whitewashing,” which, according to the Greenwashing Index, is defined as a coordinated attempt to hide unpleasant facts.
 Jumping off from this point, greenwashing—simply defined as making misleading marketing claims about the environmental benefits of a product—is increasingly becoming a concern for consumers.

 As more companies try to get a piece of the green-product pie, words such as “nontoxic” and “all-natural” are popping up on all sorts of goods, even though there can be no inherent meaning behind such labels.
-According to TerraChoice, an environmental marketing firm, the three most common product categories subject to greenwashing are:
+According to TerraChoice Environmental Marketing, (now part of UL) the three most common product categories subject to greenwashing are:

 - Childrens toys and baby products